Sid: I’ve always thought, when bands are on stage, “you’ve been great! You’ve been the best crowd so far” - that’s a load of shit, isn’t it?

 Jules: She's got some really good coats.

 We heard that you, Jules, were going to give your guitar to your parents to focus on getting a real job.
-What changed your mind?
 What happened?

 Jules: I put all my music stuff away briefly because I was in bands for years and no one ever cared so I decided to give it up and I went to art school for a year and I was like 'I'm going to be an artist".
 I really wanted to be that but then somehow music just kind of crept back in.
 I started going to see bands again and saw a couple of bands that I really loved and was really excited about and was just like "I'm going to do it".